The Physics-Informed Neural Network Gravity Model: Generation III: Background

 \section{Background}

-There exist two families of gravity models: analytic and numerical.
-Analytic models are derived from first principles like Laplace's equation, whereas numerical models are constructed in a data-driven manner.
-Each model has its own set of advantages and drawbacks, and the choice of which model to use is often dictated by the application.
-The following section details the available gravity models and their respective pros and cons.
+Gravity field models can be categorized into two groups: analytic and numerical.
+Analytic models are derived from first principles and yield closed-form equations for the gravitational potential, whereas numerical models are constructed in a data-driven manner that come without an explicit equation.
+Each model has its own set of advantages and drawbacks, and the choice of which model to use is often dictated by application.
+The following section briefly surveys the available gravity models and their corresponding pros and cons.